timothee-haudebourg/iref/README.md

 This crate implements
-[Errata 4547](https://www.rfc-editor.org/errata/eid4547) about the abnormal use of dot segments.
+[Errata 4547](https://www.rfc-editor.org/errata/eid4547) about the abnormal use of dot segments in relative paths.
 This means that for instance, the path `a/b/../../../` is normalized into `../`.